Compare gas prices – what you need to know

 Do I need new equipment or gas pipes?

-No. Fortunately, a gas switch doesn’t require any building, plumbing or re-wiring.
+Switching your gas tariff doesn’t require any building, plumbing or re-wiring.
 You won’t notice any changes, except to the price of your gas bill.

 How long does it take to switch gas suppliers?

-With many of the big companies, switching will take no more than 17 days.
+With many of the big companies, switching gas suppliers will take no more than 17 days.
 However, for the smaller ones it can take around six weeks.

 Are there green gas suppliers available?